The baby toes plant – Fenestraria (fen-es-TRAY-ree-uh), is a succulent plant belonging to the family Aizoaceae.

 Fenestraria aurantiaca – 3″ inch orange daisy-like flowers more than twice as wide as the clustered leaf-colony.

-Fenestraria rhopalophylla – the leaves more blunt with smaller white flowers.
+Fenestraria rhopalophylla – the leaves blunter with smaller white flowers.
 Rhopalophylla looks very similar to Frithia pulchra another member of the large family of Aizoaceae and all kinds of ice plants.

 Light and Temperature

-Baby Toes are tolerant to full sun when placed outdoors; however, they thrive in partial sunlight just as well.
+Baby Toes are tolerant to the full sun when placed outdoors; however, they thrive in partial sunlight.

-Make sure your plant is getting a minimum of six hours of direct sun a day.
+Ensure your plant is getting a minimum of six hours of direct sun daily.

-If you are growing your plant indoors, it is best to place it in a spot that gets bright but indirect light.
+If you are growing your baby toes indoors, placing them in a spot that gets bright but indirect light is best.